Chart Color Schemes

 Muswellbrook's population is younger than the national pattern

-Muswellbrook's median age is 35 years, which is significantly below the Rest of NSW average of 43 and somewhat younger than the Australian median of 38.
-Compared to the Rest of NSW average, the 25-34 cohort is notably over-represented at 15.2% locally, while the 65-74 year-olds are under-represented at 8.5%.
-Following the Census conducted on 2021-08-10, the 75 to 84 age group has grown from 4.2% to 5.0% of the population.
-Conversely, the 5 to 14 cohort has declined from 15.3% to 14.2%.
-Demographic modeling suggests that Muswellbrook's age profile will evolve significantly by 2041-07-01.
-The 75 to 84 cohort shows the strongest projected growth at 65%, adding 411 residents to reach 1,042.
+Muswellbrook's median age is 35 years, which is significantly lower than the Rest of NSW average of 43 years and somewhat younger than the Australian median of 38 years.
+The 25-34 cohort is notably over-represented in Muswellbrook at 15.2%, compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 8.5%.
+As per the Census conducted on 2021 August 10th, the 75 to 84 age group has increased from 4.2% to 5.0% of the population.
+Conversely, the 5 to 14 cohort has decreased from 15.3% to 14.2%.
+By 2041, demographic modeling suggests Muswellbrook's age profile will change significantly.
+The 75 to 84 cohort is projected to grow by 65%, adding 411 residents to reach 1,042.
 Demographic aging continues as residents aged 65 and older represent 56% of anticipated growth.
-Population declines are projected for the 65 to 74 and 45 to 54 cohorts.
+However, population declines are projected for the 65 to 74 and 45 to 54 cohorts.